divio/aldryn-search/README.rst

 want to use this app hook, you can either subclass it and register it yourself, or set ``ALDRYN_SEARCH_REGISTER_APPHOOK`` to ``True``.

-For pagination, aldryn-search uses ``aldryn_search.contrib.paginator.DiggPaginator``.
+For pagination, aldryn-search uses ``aldryn_common.paginator.DiggPaginator``.
 If you want to use this built-in pagination, make sure to install`django-spurl <https://github.com/j4mie/django-spurl>`_, and add then add ``spurl`` to ``INSTALLED_APPS``.